vitale232/WMXDataReviewerTools/README.md

 + VSCode is failing to correctly lint the validation_helpers package.
 It incorrectly identifies properly imported code.
 To workaround the issue, if you use the Open Folder function, open the ./NYSDOT_Validations_Toolbox directory instead of the project root or use a different IDE.

 # Setup
-## Workflow Manager Launch GP Tool Parameters
+## Workflow Manager Launch GP Tool Step Parameters
 | Parameter | Value |
 | ----------- | ----------- |
 | job__started_date | [JOB:STARTED_DATE] |